-If your partner or roommate always leave the seat up on the toilet, and one day, after years of asking them not to, you lash out with, “What’s your problem?”, they might simply answer, “I don’t have a problem, you do”.
+If your partner or roommate always leaves the seat up on the toilet, and one day, after years of asking them not to, you lash out with, “What’s your problem?”, they might simply answer, “I don’t have a problem, you do”.

 When addressing children, whether you are a teacher or a parent, if the child repeatedly does not complete their homework, it is best to consider using phrases that will engage and motivate them to change their behavior patterns.

-Of course, you could try asking, what’s your problem, with a smile and that in itself will change the delivery.
+Of course, you could try asking, what’s your problem, with a smile, and that in itself will change the delivery.
 What might have been perceived as an attack turns into an offer to help them with their problem.

-If a person is not feeling well, it is ill advised to use this phrase, as it will come across as crass and insensitive.
-You might consider asking, what’s wrong, as opposed to, what’s your problem.
+If a person is not feeling well, it is ill-advised to use this phrase, as it will come across as crass and insensitive.
+You might consider asking, what’s wrong, as opposed to, what’s your problem?

-Whether you are addressing a close friend or family member, or whether you are addressing a stranger that might have inadvertently bumped into to you or crossed the line in front of you, it is always best to not be aggressive or confrontational, regardless of who is right or wrong.
+Whether you are addressing a close friend or family member, or whether you are addressing a stranger that might have inadvertently bumped into you or crossed the line in front of you, it is always best to not be aggressive or confrontational, regardless of who is right or wrong.

 The line, “What’s your problem?” was delivered by Tom Cruise to Val Kilmer, in the 1986 movie Top Gun.
 These three simple words set the tone for fierce competition and rivalry between these two characters for the entire movie.